Hearts of Iron IV

-Hearts of Iron IV, also known as HOI4, is a grand strategy computer wargame developed by Paradox Development Studio and published by Paradox Interactive.
-It was released worldwide on 6 June 2016.
+Hearts of Iron IV, also commonly known as HOI4, is a 2016 grand strategy video game developed by Paradox Development Studio and published by Paradox Interactive.
 It is the sequel to 2009's Hearts of Iron III and the fourth main installment in the Hearts of Iron series.
 Like previous games in the series, Hearts of Iron IV is a grand strategy wargame that focuses on World War II.
-The player may take control of any nation in the world in either 1936 or 1939 and lead them to victory or defeat against other countries.
+The player can control any country in the world, starting either in 1936 or 1939.
+Players have the option of following a nation's historical path, or leading various non-historical paths.